 To sum up, here is a list of things you should remember for your first day of work in a Danish company:

 • Informal tone: Everybody is addressed with the informal “you”

 • Discussion and debate: Everybody is expected to participate/contribute

 • Independency: Show initiative and independent thinking and don’t sit down and wait for tasks

 • Take part in social activities at work and be part of the team

 • Language: Learning Danish will enable you to better take part in social and/or work activities

 STRENGHTEN YOUR NETWORK

 You can attend and take part in events that you feel could have relevance for and help you in your future career.

-CBS Careers offer a wide range of services that can help you with your career planning and how to optimise your CV and cover letter.
-You will be able to find relevant seminars and workshops in CBS Careers' Event Calendar.
+CBS Business offer a wide range of services that can help you with your career planning and how to optimise your CV and cover letter.
+You will be able to find relevant seminars and workshops in CBS Business' Event Calendar.